 In January, closings of new homes in the Fargo, ND market rose year-over-year, but as the percentage climbed less than December 2013, the market seemed to show signs of leveling.
 There was a 50.0% boost in new home closings from a year earlier.
 This came after a 86.4% boost year-over-year in December.

 A total of 720 new homes were sold during the 12 months that ended in January, up from 705 for the year that ended in December.

 Out of all housing closings, new home closings accounted for 12.6%.
 This marks a rise from 4.8% of total closings a year earlier.
 Following a year-over-year rise in December, closings of new and existing homes declined year-over-year in January.

 Pricing and Mortgage Trends

-For newly sold homes, the average mortgage size increased year-over-year along with new home prices.
-In February 2013, average mortgage size rose 4.6% from a year earlier to $216,564.
-In January 2013, average mortgage size increased 6.8% from a year earlier.
-The overall percentage of sale price that was being financed rose 3.7 percentage points year-over-year to 85.3% in February 2013.
-This came after a 5.7 percentage point decline in January from a year earlier.
+For newly sold homes, the average mortgage size climbed year-over-year along with new home prices.
+It grew 8.2% in January from a year earlier to $224,375.
+In December 2013, average mortgage size increased 4.0% from a year earlier.